 Mr. Hadji-Touma holds a B.S. in International Relations from Georgetown University.

 Mr. Kirk is a Managing Director of Corsair and serves as a member of the Investment Committee.
 He joined Corsair in 2004 and is based in New York.
-Mr. Kirk is a director or board observer of Corsair portfolio companies REPAY Holdings and First Eagle Investment Management.
+Mr. Kirk is a director of Corsair portfolio companies REPAY Holdings, First Eagle Investment Management and Spring Venture Group.

 Prior to joining Corsair, Mr. Kirk served as an investment banker in the Healthcare group at J.P.
 Morgan, where he worked on a variety of transactions advising on mergers and acquisitions and capital raising activities.